 Evidence supports reform to allow the legitimate study, regulation, and prescription of therapeutic cannabinoids

 From its first recorded uses in China through to the early 20th century, cannabis has had a place in the pharmacopoeia.
 Queen Victoria’s personal physician, Russel Reynolds, opined in the Lancet in 1890, “Indian hemp, when pure and administered carefully, is one of the most valuable medicines we possess.”1 This opinion was based on current best evidence: the careful and documented observation of its effects in medical conditions.

 United Patients Alliance are aware that there are thousands of people in the UK who feel that supplementing their intake of cannabinoids, especially with maximised proportions of CBD is beneficial for their health and well-being.

 The news that medicinal cannabis is set to become legal in Ireland has been welcomed by the UPA.
 During September last year, some of our main admin team watched eagerly at the Trinity summit in Dublin, as Irish politicians and activists spoke about their work to get the healing properties of cannabis recognised by the Irish state.
 Now some months later the HPRA's Report has come to light, and there will be legal access to medical cannabis in the Republic of Ireland.

 The UK Home Office respond to the APPG Inquiry Report - Badly

-Do you want to help UPA help Medical Cannabis Patients get legal access to cannabis is therapeutics?
+Do you want to help UPA advance legal access to cannabis therapeutics for UK patients?